 In his role, James is responsible for the strategy, operations and growth of Chamberlain.
 In addition, he leads Adtalem’s shared services group responsible for driving operational excellence across Adtalem’s higher education institutions.

 Prior to this role, Bartholomew served as the SVP of integration and transformation, in which he led the development of Adtalem’s plan to integrate Walden University and the transformation of Adtalem’s operational model.

-He is responsible for all operational and financial aspects of Adtalem’s world-class medical education institutions including the American University of the Caribbean School of Medicine, Ross University School of Medicine and Medical Education Readiness Program (MERP).
-In his role, Bartholomew oversees all aspects of both medical schools and MERP, including shared campus and clinical operations, admissions, marketing, alumni, finance, human resources and student services creating synergies for both medical schools.
+In 2020, Bartholomew re-joined Adtalem as president, Adtalem Medical where he was in charge of all operational and financial aspects of Adtalem’s world-class medical education institutions including the American University of the Caribbean School of Medicine, Ross University School of Medicine and Medical Education Readiness Program (MERP).

-Bartholomew holds a bachelor’s degree in chemistry from Western Carolina University, and a master of business administration degree from Wake Forest University with a focus in international management.
+Bartholomew holds a bachelor’s degree from Western Carolina University where he studied chemistry and economics and earned a master’s degree of business administration from Wake Forest University with a focus in international management.